xTunner/frontend/resources/assets/docs/ios.md

 ###XCTest-based tools
-In addition to standard `XCTestCase` tests, CircleCI will automatically run tests written in any other tool that bilds on top of XCTest and is configured to run via the "test" build action.
+In addition to standard `XCTestCase` tests, CircleCI will automatically run tests written in any other tool that builds on top of XCTest and is configured to run via the "test" build action.
 The following test tools are known to work well on CircleCI (though many others should work just fine):